How to clean your composite deck: step-by-step guide

 Why Bother Cleaning Composite Decking?

-After all, while composite decking is designed to resist rotting and warping due to it’s weather-resistant nature, it can still become dirty and stained with leaves.
+After all, while composite decking is designed to resist rotting and warping due to its weather-resistant nature, it can still become dirty and stained with leaves.
 Perth's climate is particularly challenging.

 Mould can cause respiratory symptoms, particularly in asthma and allergy sufferers, health authorities warn.
 Routine sanitation helps keep spore counts in check.